 - Seniors Together

 - Strathclyde Partnership for Transport

 The statutory framework for Community Planning is set out in the Community Empowerment (Scotland) Act 2015.

-The Act requires CPPs to prepare and publish two types of plan which are the Community Plan which covers the whole CPP area and sets out the local outcomes which the Partnership will prioritise for improvement; and a Neighbourhood Plan which identifies smaller areas within the local authority which experience the poorest outcomes.
+The Act requires CPPs to prepare and publish two types of plans which are the Community Plan which covers the whole CPP area and sets out the local outcomes that the Partnership will prioritise for improvement; and a Neighbourhood Plan which identifies smaller areas within the local authority which experience the poorest outcomes.

-The South Lanarkshire CPP has developed its Community Plan 2022-2032 to create a shared vision to come together and deliver improved opportunities for everyone in our communities.
+The South Lanarkshire CPP has developed its Community Plan 2022-2032 to create a shared vision to come together and deliver improved opportunities for everyone in our communities which included the completion of a Strategic Environmental Assessment (SEA) and the Post Adoption Statement which can be found on the Community Planning Partnership website.
 The Plan will inform Neighbourhood Plans which will tackle inequalities where they exist the most.

 To find out more about Community Planning in South Lanarkshire – please visit the South Lanarkshire Community Planning Partnership website.